Publish 19 May 2022

 Dr. Sarah tells Arlene to change into a patient gown.
 The attendant nurse asks Arlene to put her feet in stirrups at the end of the table.
 Dr. Sarah instructs the nurse to give a mild sedative to keep Arlene relaxed during the procedure.

 “How long will it take?”
 Arlene asks Dr. Sarah.

 “This usually lasts just 5–30 minutes.
 So, you’ll be out of here in a jiffy.
 You can even go to work later today if you want,” says Dr. Sarah.

 Later, she informs Arlene about her current findings and recommendations, “You have a major polyp inside your uterus.
-I am requesting a few more tests to confirm its nature.
+I’m requesting a few more tests to confirm its nature.
 When the results come in, we’ll further discuss our options.”

 Dr. Sarah recommends transvaginal ultrasounds (TVUS), MRI, and CT scans.
 She also sends biopsy samples to a pathology lab for further sampling.

-Almost ten days elapse as Arlene waits for her results.
+Almost ten days elapse as Arlene awaits her results.
 She receives a call from Dr. Sarah, asking her to come in.
 Arlene informs Evelyn about the call.
 She agrees to accompany her.
 The next day they reach Dr. Sarah’s office.
 She is holding Arlene’s oncology test reports in her hand.
-After greeting in her usual pleasant way, she starts the conversation.
+After greeting in her usual pleasant way, she begins the conversation.